This article was written by Hance Law Group associate attorney Jonathan James.

-With a collaborative pre-nuptial agreement, the involvement of a financial professional and mental health professional provide more professional oversight than other pre-nuptial agreements, and they have specific roles that help both parties arrive at settlement.
+With a collaborative pre-nuptial agreement, the involvement of a financial professional and mental health professional provides more professional oversight than other pre-nuptial agreements, and they have specific roles that help both parties arrive at a settlement.

 The financial professional acts as what’s called a “neutral,” in that he or she isn’t specifically working for one party or the other.
 The financial professional is there to make sure that the entire financial picture is clear to both parties: assets and debts are disclosed, and the lawyer then has clearer guidance as to what needs to be protected and apportioned in the agreement.